Sanju9532/Task1/README.md

 Conclusion:
           This analysis of the Titanic dataset involved handling missing data by dropping the "Cabin" column and imputing values for "Age" and "Embarked."
-Categorical variables were encoded using label and one-hot encoding.
+Categorical variables were encoded using one-hot encoding.
 Most numerical features were standardized, but outliers in the "Age" column were retained to preserve data integrity.
 These preprocessing steps are essential for developing a robust predictive model and understanding survival factors on the Titanic.